 Against this background, we warmly welcome that the Chemicals Strategy acknowledges those concerns - and commits the EU to address them through a concrete, ambitious action plan.
-Indeed, as you observed on 14 October, "[...] we need to make sure that chemicals are produced and used in a way that does not hurt human health and the environment.
+Indeed, as Executive Vice-President Frans Timmermans observed on 14 October, "[...] we need to make sure that chemicals are produced and used in a way that does not hurt human health and the environment.
 It is especially important to stop using the most harmful chemicals in consumer products, from toys and childcare products to textiles and materials that come in contact with our food."
-We fully support your vision.
+We fully support this vision.